TallerWebSolutions/next-on-drupal/README.md

-# Taller Dashboard
+# Drupal Next

-General-purpose react-driven dashboard for any internal tasks.
+Boilerplate for a NextJS based and Drupal backed application.